Wild Teens Program (8 Weekends)

 14-18 years old.
 13 year olds are considered under certain circumstances.

 $1520 plus $76 GST = $1596 for Oct-June program.

 No partial or drop-ins.
 Can be paid in 2 or 3 installments.

-Cost includes all off-island transportation, park admissions, specialised gear and materials, and hearty Saturday dinner, lunch on Sunday and snacks.
+Cost includes all ferries, off-island transportation, park admissions, specialized gear and materials, and hearty Saturday dinner, lunch on Sunday and snacks.
 Participants provide their own breakfasts and Saturday lunch.

-Our instructors are compassionate educators trained in the art of Coyote Mentoring, and committed to helping students identify and develop their unique gifts.
+Our instructors are compassionate educators trained in the Art of Coyote Mentoring, and committed to helping students identify and develop their unique gifts.
 All instructors have Wilderness First Aid training.
 Click here to read bios.

 ADMISSION IS BY APPLICATION.